Progarchives, the progressive rock ultimate discography

 Prog Reviewer

 In fact, at least half of the pieces sound 'rocky' rather than jazzy.
 But it's a delightful collection all the same.
 Steve and his two fellow musicians never seem less than inspired.
-Dylan Howe is a drummer very much in the Bill Bruford tradition, and organist Ross Stanley is given a lot of space (but not too much!) for soloing - something rare in Steve's solo career, which tends to be rather egocentric.
-If you love the full-blown instrumental treatment Yes (and Steve H in particular) once gave Paul Simon's 'America', I think you'll also love NEW FRONTIER.
-By the way, I just found out there's also an earlier album by the 'Steve Howe Trio'!
+Dylan Howe is a drummer very much in the Bill Bruford tradition, and organist Ross Stanley is given a lot of space (but not TOO much) for soloing - something rare in Steve's solo career, which tends to be egocentric.
+If you love the full-blown instrumental treatment Yes (and Steve H in particular) once gave to Paul Simon's 'America', I think you'll also love NEW FRONTIER.
+By the way, I just discovered there is also an earlier album by the 'Steve Howe Trio'!
 Can't wait to go and check it out...

 Lily's in the Field (with Annie Haslam) by HOWE, STEVE album cover Singles/EPs/Fan Club/Promo, 1995